Canola Oil vs Coconut oil - Which is healthier?

 Introduction

 Canola oil is a variety of rapeseed oil.
 Unlike rapeseed oil, canola oil or double-zero rapeseed oil contains less than 2% erucic acid, high levels of which may cause adverse health effects.
-Coconut oil or coconut butter is an edible oil that is solid at room temperatures and liquid in warmer climates.
-Nutritional values, beneficial and adverse health effects of canola and coconut oil will be described in this article.
+Coconut oil or coconut butter is an edible oil that is solid at room temperature and liquid in warmer climates.

 Taste and Use